 This wise part absorbs love from the people who have supported you; it tells you we are worthy.

-Your wise part downloads knowledge and wisdom from books, resources and teachers, and acts as the guiding light within you.
+Your wise part downloads knowledge and wisdom from books, resources, and teachers and acts as the guiding light within you.

-Though the cloud of trauma and chaos very often shields your wise part, it is there, pulling you back up from setbacks and nudging you to take the next step.
+Though the cloud of trauma and chaos often shields your wise part, it is there, pulling you back up from setbacks and nudging you to take the next step.

-It is the part of you that pushes you to go to therapy, to look online and to seek out support.
+It is the part of you that pushes you to go to therapy, to look online, and to seek out support.

-It is the part of you that reads poetry, makes a painting and sings a song to express your unspeakable pain.
+It is the part of you that reads poetry, makes a painting, and sings a song to express your unspeakable pain.

 It is the part of you that loves the truth, seeks justice, and searches for insights.